-Professional home inspection is a very real and unique profession like no other.
-Home inspections as a profession has been in existence for nearly 50 years.
+Professional home inspection is a unique profession like no other.
+Home inspections as a profession has been in existence for nearly 60 years.
 There are currently 31 states in the country that require home inspectors to be licensed including right here in Indiana.
-There are approximately 86,000 home inspectors nationwide, however for some reason, many people still do not have a full understanding of our profession as a whole.
+There are approximately 95,000 home inspectors nationwide, however for some reason, many people still do not have a full understanding of our profession as a whole.
 Even though home inspection services are available to anyone at anytime, the only time most people think about a home inspection is when they are purchasing a home.
 Many in this profession such as MC2 Home Inspections LLC in Indianapolis are dedicated to educating people on home inspections in the hopes of raising awareness of the profession and its many benefits to people all across the country.
 Home inspections are the #1 consumer protection service available today.
 The following was written to help educate the general public as well as industry professionals on what a home inspection actually is, and what to expect from it and your home inspector.

 So what exactly is a home inspection?